How does Microsoft make its billions? Microsoft revenue breakdown 2025

 How Does Microsoft Make Money From Minecraft

 In addition to Xbox, Minecraft is the second part of how Microsoft makes money in the gaming industry.
-In 2014 there were rumors that Microsoft will acquire Mojang for $2.5 billion.
+In 2014, there were rumors that Microsoft would acquire Mojang for $2.5 billion.
 At that time, Microsoft was not even close in the league of game production, so it was obvious from the very beginning that Microsoft was actually interested in the game, more than the studio itself.
 So it was - under Microsoft management, Mojang continued to develop the Minecraft universe.

-The Minecraft universe expanded two times for big - in 2017 TellTale launched Minecraft: Story Mode which brought the experience beyond the sandbox, and in 2020 Mojang came up with Minecraft Dungeons.
+The Minecraft universe expanded two times for big.
+In 2017, TellTale launched Minecraft: Story Mode, which brought the experience beyond the sandbox, and in 2020, Mojang came up with Minecraft Dungeons.
 The efforts were not in vain, since both revenue and the number of players grew year to year.

 How Does Microsoft Make Money From Office Suite